 - If you find the taste of Stevia off-putting, try a hybrid sweetener that combines stevia with another sweetener, such as erythritol.

 - Have pets in your household?
-Xylitol is toxic to dogs, cats, and other pets.
+A reminder that Xylitol is toxic to dogs, cats, and other pets.
 It can even cause stomach discomfort in humans.

-- Brands like Swerve have a 1:1 ratio to replace sugar in recipes, and it comes in both confectioners or granular form!
+- Brands like Swerve have a 1:1 ratio to replace sugar in recipes, and come in confectioners, brown, or granular form!
 We’re loving the brown variety – SO good!